Obstructions for quantitative measure equivalence between locally compact groups: Behaviour of isoperimetric profiles

 \subsection{Proof of the theorems}

 We follow the steps described in Section~\ref{sec:outlines} to prove Theorems~\ref{th:Lp} and~\ref{th:phi}.
-In the following propositions and lemmas, we assume that the properties given by Lemma~\ref{lem:HaarPreserving} hold, and we fix a map $f\colon H\to\R$ giving rise to a random map $f_x\colon G\to\R$ as described above.
-Moreover $G$ and $H$ are always assumed to be non-discrete unimodular locally compact compactly generated groups.
+In the following propositions and lemmas, we assume that the groups are non-discrete (using Lemma~\ref{lem:nondiscrete}) and the properties given by Lemma~\ref{lem:HaarPreserving} hold, and we fix a map $f\colon H\to\R$ giving rise to a random map $f_x\colon G\to\R$ as described above.

 \begin{proposition} With the same conventions and notations as in Section~\ref{sec:outlines}, there exists a positive constant $K$ (independent of $f$) such that

 \end{proposition}

 \begin{proof} Let $x\in X_G$.
 Given $g\in G$ such that $f_x(g)\not=0$, the relation between $f$ and $f_x$ (see the paragraph before the formula~\eqref{eq:closedformula}) implies that there exists $h\in\supp f$ such that $h\ast g\ast x\in X_H$, so $x\in g^{-1}\ast (\supp f)^{-1}\ast X_H$.
 We thus get